KrishankDave/Airbnb-Analysis/README.md

 # Airbnb-Analysis Using Python
-# This comprehensive analysis provides insights factors affecting Airbnb pricing, ratings and other key metrics accross different cities in Europe , room types and other listing characters.
 # Airbnb Data Analysis Code Explanation

 This code analyzes an Airbnb dataset using statistical methods including ANOVA, Tukey's HSD test, and t-tests to understand relationships between various listing characteristics.
 Below is a detailed explanation of each section.